 THE ALBUM TITLE AND COVER

 What’s the idea behind the album title, MONSTER?

 PAUL STANLEY: No. I didn’t want the cover that looks like a cover from 30 years ago.
 This isn’t 30 years ago.
-I didn’t want somebody to thing that we are re-creating the past.
+I didn’t want somebody to think that we are re-creating the past.
 And to make a cover like that is to make that kind of a statement.
-You know, we are not super heroes, we’re not fantasy, we are flesh and blood.
-We wear war paint, we wear makeup.
-That is part of our identity but to have us with swords or something crazy on the cover it’s not us now, it’s not (us) today.
+You know, we are not superheroes, we’re not fantasy, we are flesh and blood.
+We wear war paint, and we wear makeup.
+That is part of our identity, but to have us with swords or something crazy on the cover it’s not us now.
+It’s not (us) today.

 Perhaps it goes well with the new album because it’s all new and fresh?